beacon-biosignals/julia_pod/README.md

   repositories, you can provide that secret by storing it in a file and specifying the path in the environment variable: `GITHUB_TOKEN_FILE`.

-If you do not have a `Dockerfile` or `driver.yaml.template` in your julia project root dir, default versions of these will be copied over.
-At this point, you may want to take a look at both of these files and edit them, remembering that `driver.yaml.template` has comments indicating what not to touch;
+If you do not have a `julia_pod/Dockerfile` or `julia_pod/driver.yaml.template` in your julia project root dir, default versions of these will be copied over.
+At this point, you may want to take a look at both of these files and edit them, remembering that `julia_pod/driver.yaml.template` has comments indicating what not to touch;
 in particular, it has `$ALLCAPS` strings that will be replaced with runtime values when running `julia_pod`.